 But do we really know the kinds of words speak life into our marriage?

-- Words of Words of appreciation and admiration
+- Words of appreciation and admiration

 - They build up my husband creating this momentum and confidence that makes a difference.